dcarpintero/machine-learning/FineTuning.md

 # Fine-Tuning

 Fine-tuning is a supervised learning process designed to enhance the performance and adaptability of a pre-trained language model (LLM) for a downstream task.
-It involves updating the model's weights using a dataset that contains specific task-specific labeled examples, known as prompt-completion pairs.
+It involves updating the model's weights using a dataset that contains task-specific labeled examples, known as prompt-completion pairs.

 In practice, it is feasible to fine-tune a LLM model for a single task, even with a relatively small number of examples (approximately 500-1000).
 However, this approach can lead to the model forgetting its previously learned tasks (catastrophic forgetting), which can be addressed with multitask fine-tuning, and parameter efficient fine-tuning (PEFT).